ian-pvd/gothamish/readme.txt

 == Description ==

-roundhouse is a multimedia WordPress starter theme.
+Gothamish is a WordPress news theme about New York.

 == Installation ==